 Reply To Writing Challenge: Find The Muse In The Masters

-As far as I could remember it was always dark in there for we had a small gas lamp which in my recollection was perpetually burning.
+As far as I could look back it was always dark in there for we had a small gas lamp which in my recollection was perpetually burning.
 I know also that there was one window on the front side (or was it at the back?) of the house (was it located between two streets?
 I can’t remember!) which for some unknown reason had never been opened.
-Perhaps the property used to be a small shop, I don’t know.
+Perhaps the property used to be a small shop.
+I’m not sure.

 The inside of the house try as I might, I cannot picture the layout.
-If there was a kitchen or a bedroom I can’t remember anymore.
+If there was a kitchen or a bedroom I can’t remember.
 It was a terrace house, that I am almost certain.
-The place was sandwiched between other nondescript buildings of forgotten colours in a neighbourhood which was equally hazy as my memory.
+The place was sandwiched between other nondescript buildings of forgotten colors in a neighborhood which was equally hazy as my memory.

 But there were scenes that are still clear in my mind.
 One of those was of my eldest sister (or was it my mother?) holding the hand of one of my younger siblings (I think it was Ems) over the gas lamp to sanitize the wounds that covered all of her fingers which were packed with pus.
 I can still hear her cry of protest even to these days.